Your travel expert

 English-speaking naturalist guide

-We will complete our observations with another morning outing.
-The site will be chosen according to the species observed or not the day before.
-The rest of the day will be dedicated to the exploration of the Pantanal.
+Today, we’ll take another morning outing, choosing the site based on the species observed the previous day.
+The rest of the day will be dedicated to exploring the Pantanal.
 The largest wetland on the planet sees the first seasonal rains arrive at the end of October and the beginning of November.
 Until then, the lack of water forces all animal species into large mixed congregations along the rivers.
-In many places, large reptiles live alongside capybaras and waders.
+In many places, large reptiles live alongside capybaras and waterbirds.
 Several species of deer cross the swampy expanses where the jaguar and the maned wolf hunt.
 This phenomenon of seasonal flooding acts as a regulator of the dynamics of animal and plant communities.
 It’s a fragile balance, surprising and full of life.
-The Transpantaneira road, which runs northwards, is long and straight, but also full of surprises and excellent opportunities for wild encounters.
-It is normally a two hour journey between the two accommodations, but given the wide variety of wildlife rich areas, it will probably take much longer than that.
-On arrival to our new accommodation we will take advantage of the various feeding and watering areas to add to our list of new species of tanagers, guans, caciques, toucans and hummingbirds.
+Once again, we will take the Transpantaneira road to our next accommodation.
+Although it’s normally a two-hour journey between the two lodges, it often takes much longer since we usually encounter many animals.
+On arrival at our new accommodation, we will take advantage of the bird feeders to add new species of tanagers, guans, caciques, toucans, and hummingbirds to our list.

 English-speaking naturalist guide, private transport